ewolff/microservices-primer/manuscript/chapter3.md

 Work with legacy code is often difficult: Systems grown over time are often badly structured so that it is difficult to get an overview.
-In addition, the code is often of poor quality and tests are lacking.
-Besides the technological basis if often outdated so that modern approaches cannot be used.
+In addition, the code is often of poor quality, and tests are lacking.
+Besides, the technological basis if often outdated so that modern approaches cannot be used.

 Some of these problems can be solved by changing the approach for